Understanding Personal Injury Protection (PIP) Suits in Florida

-- The help of experienced attorneys allows the process of a PIP demand to happen much more efficiently as well as maximizing the amount of demands made.
+Hiring a professional and experienced Orlando PIP attorney always helps in expediting the PIP process.
+When an insurance company has to deal with an experienced lawyer, they know delaying tactics won’t work.
+The process of a PIP demand moves much more efficiently and it also maximizes the amount of demand made.
 The advantage of an attorney is that the insurance company will want to end negotiation quickly as there is more immediate potential for litigation.
 It is possible to file a claim on your own for yourself; however, fighting to make sure you get what you deserve can and should be trusted in the hands of our firm.

-- The process of a health insurance claim is long and made more difficult by the appeals process.
-If the health insurance even exists on a claim the payment is much lower and will take much longer than the PIP process.
+The process of a health insurance claim is long and tedious.
+Also, the compensation is much lower and will take much longer than the PIP process.

-- Before anything can get started an Assignment of Benefits (AOB) and an itemized ledger that identifies specific codes and charges are needed.
+You must have Assignment of Benefits (AOB) and an itemized ledger to identify specific codes and charges.

-- The limit for a reply to the demand is thirty days.
+The statutory limit for a reply to the demand is 30 days.
 Anything more than that is due to litigation in which the amount of time needed may vary.

 What is the Statute of Limitations on a PIP claim?

-- For PIP purposes, it is 5 years from the date that the claim is past-due; not 5 years from the date of loss.
-Read our blog article on Statutes of Limitations to learn more.
+For personal injury protection purposes, it’s 5 years from the date that the claim is past-due; and not 5 years from the date of the loss incurred.
+(Read our blog article on Statutes of Limitations to learn more.)

-- Policy can be made outside of Florida that is in accordance to another state’s laws but not necessarily Floridas.
-If an insurance company is not authorized to write policies in Florida, the company’s state’s insurance laws are enforced and used.
+Personal injury protection policy can be made outside of Florida that is in accordance to another state’s laws but not necessarily from Florida.
+If an insurance company is not authorized to write policies in Florida, the company’s state’s insurance laws are enforced for all practical purpose.
 The other state would hold custody of those claims and all litigation would be under the rules present there.